-Finally, you need to associate the user account to the database you created earlier under the Add User to Database section.
+Finally, you need to associate the user account with the database you created earlier under the Add User to Database section.

 You will be asked to select privileges for the user.

-Go ahead and select ‘All Privileges’ checkbox and then click on the ‘Make changes’ button.
+Go ahead and select the ‘All Privileges’ checkbox and then click on the ‘Make changes’ button.

 Your database is now ready to be used for your staging website.

-Once finished, you need to click on the ‘Download Both Files’ button to download the duplciator package to your computer.
+Once finished, you need to click on the ‘Download Both Files’ button to download the Duplicator package to your computer.

 You’ll need to upload both of these files to the file directory of the subdomain you just created.
 For details, see our guide on how to use FTP to upload files to your WordPress website.